 BLS context: useful, but not an AWS outcome

 The outlook context is also occupation-level.
-RoleMath's current packets show Computer User Support Specialists at -3.7 percent projected employment change for 2024-2034 with 40.8 thousand annual openings, and Computer occupations, all other at 8.2 percent projected change with 31.3 thousand annual openings.
+RoleMath's current analyses show Computer User Support Specialists at -3.7 percent projected employment change for 2024-2034 with 40.8 thousand annual openings, and Computer occupations, all other at 8.2 percent projected change with 31.3 thousand annual openings.
 Those numbers do not mean Cloud Practitioner pays either salary, creates either job, or predicts personal outcomes.
 They help you understand the role families around the credential.

 How AI changes Cloud Practitioner study and cloud work